Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

 - They quickly spread throughout Europe, especially France and Italy, where the use of liquid condiments was prevalent.

-- Cruet bottles were being made of cut fluted glass and fancier styles.
+- Cruet bottles were made of cut fluted glass and fancier styles.

-- In the glass condiments, flavors were left intact, and now one could see what was inside.
+- In the glass condiments, flavors were left intact, and no one could see what was inside.